lkcozy/code-notes/notes/communication/writing/writing_management.md

 ## Compensation

 - Do you `have a sense of` why they might have a higher salary than I do?
-- What kinds of information `get factored into` compensation decisions here?
+- What kinds of information `get factored into` compensation decisions here?(Tenure?
+Seniority?
+Scope of impact?
+Specialty?)
+- Are there salary `bands`?
+Do you have a sense of where in the band my salary falls?
+Or my peer’s?
+- How often is compensation adjusted here?
+What’s the timeline?
+- What’s the process for correcting someone’s compensation here?
+Have you seen it done before?

 ## Misc